threefoldfoundation/blockchain_partners/Harmony/flist.md

 ```
 * pub_key - This is your SSH public key (ed25519)
 * network - default (mainnet) , else you can specify (mainnet, testnet, staking, partner, stress, devnet, tnet)
+* blskeycount - Number of BLS keys you want to generate (1-4), Default is 1
 * keypass - The bls key password to encrypt your BLS key (default : keypass = tfhmy2020)
 * shard   - The shard associated and possible values (0,1,2,3), Default value is 0
 ```